 Before the pandemic, you could enjoy traditional dining from Chicago, IL, to Los Angeles, CA, but for now, this has changed.

 The daily Texas Eagle train runs from Chicago, IL to San Antonio, TX, and is a single night train; thus, it will keep flex dining.

 But, if you travel on the Eagle between San Antonio, TX, and LA, your car joins with the Sunset Limited, a train with traditional dinging.
 So, in this case, you can have both meal styles on your journey if you travel between Chicago and Los Angeles.

-I have a trip coming up on the California Zephyr on the 23rd, but between Omaha, NE, and Chicago, IL.
-Since this the last day for this train, I am not planning on getting traditional dining.
+I have a trip on the California Zephyr on the 23rd, but between Omaha, NE, and Chicago, IL.
+Since this is the last day for this train, I am not planning on getting traditional dining.
 If I were leaving Chicago on the 23, I would be disappointed if I didn’t.